OneLogin

-OneLogin, Inc. is a cloud-based identity and access management (IAM) provider that develops a unified access management (UAM) platform to enterprise-level businesses and organizations.
-It was founded in 2009 by brothers Thomas Pedersen and Christian Pedersen.
+OneLogin, Inc. is a cloud-based identity and access management (IAM) provider that develops a unified access management (UAM) platform for enterprise-level businesses and organizations.

 History

 OneLogin was founded in 2009 in San Francisco by Thomas and Christian Pedersen.
-The brothers were previously involved with the help desk application Zendesk, before launching OneLogin.
+The brothers were previously involved with the help desk application Zendesk before launching OneLogin.
 The service officially launched in 2010.

-In December 2015, the company acquired San Diego-based Cafésoft, a provider of on-premise Web Access Management (WAM) software.
-The company provided on-premises Single Sign-On (SSO) applications.
+In December 2015, the company acquired San Diego–based Cafésoft, a provider of on-premise web access management (WAM) software.

 In June 2016, OneLogin acquired a cloud-based password management tool known as Portadi.
-Later, in November 2016, OneLogin acquired a software vendor with container technology that runs on mobile devices, as well as an account takeover detection company in 2017.
+Later, in November 2016, OneLogin acquired a software vendor with container technology, that runs on mobile devices, as well as an account takeover detection company in 2017.

-In 2019, OneLogin made several significant hires to its executive leadership team including appointing Rick Barr as Chief Operating Officer, Dayna Rothman as Chief Marketing Officer, and Vanessa Pegueros as Chief Trust & Security Officer.

 OneLogin was acquired on October 4, 2021, by One Identity.